TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-08-24-what-if-we-remove-strings-from-symfony-extension-configuratoin.md

 tweet_image: "/assets/images/posts/2020/remove_string_extension.png"
 ---

 I like the service configuration provided by Symfony.
-Typo-proof, everything is autocompleted by IE, hard to put the wrong argument or make a typo.
+Typo-proof, everything is autocompleted by IDE, hard to put the wrong argument or make a typo.

 ```php
 use Symfony\Component\DependencyInjection\Loader\Configurator\ContainerConfigurator;